 Appeals are only available in particular circumstances.

-The time limit for starting a claim is six years from the date the dispute happened.
-Delay may affect the success of the claim.
+The time limit for starting a claim is 6 years from the date the dispute occurred—any time delays may affect the success of the claim.